Nondiscrimination, Anti-Harassment and Equal Opportunity

 Individuals who engage in conduct that violates this policy are subject to disciplinary action up to and including termination and/or dismissal.

-Discrimination, including harassment, is defined as conduct directed at a specific individual or a group of individuals that subjects the individual or group to treatment that materially and adversely affects their employment or education or their participation in or receipt of the benefits of any university program or activity because of race, color, religion, sex, sexual orientation, national origin, age, disability or veteran status.
+Discrimination, including harassment, is defined as conduct directed at a specific individual or a group of individuals that subjects the individual or group to treatment that materially and adversely affects their employment or education or their participation in or receipt of the benefits of any university program or activity because of race, color, religion, sex, sexual orientation, gender identity or expression, national origin, age, disability, genetic information or veteran status or any other basis prohibited by law or university policy.

-- A disabled veteran is a veteran of the U.S. military, ground, naval, or air services who is entitled to Veteran's Administration disability compensation (or who but for the receipt of military retired pay would be entitled to disability compensation) or one who was discharged or released from active duty for a disability incurred or aggravated in the line of duty.
+- A disabled veteran is a veteran of the U.S. military, ground, naval, or air service who is entitled to compensation (or who but for the receipt of military retired pay would be entitled to compensation) under laws administered by the Secretary of Veterans Affairs, or one who was discharged or released from active duty because of a service-connected disability.

-- An Armed Forces service medal veteran means a veteran who while serving on active duty in the U.S. military ground, naval, or air service, participated in a United States military operation for which an Armed Forces service medal was awarded pursuant to Executive Order 12985 (61 FR 1209).
+- An Armed Forces service medal veteran is a veteran who, while serving on active duty in the U.S. military ground, naval, or air service, participated in a United States military operation for which an Armed Forces service medal was awarded pursuant to Executive Order 12985 (61 FR 1209).

-- Other protected veteran means any other veteran who served on active duty in the U.S. military ground, naval, or air service during a war or in a campaign or expedition for which a campaign badge has been authorized, other than a disabled veteran, Armed Forces service medal veteran, or recently separated veteran.
+- Active duty wartime or campaign badge veteran is a veteran who served on active duty in the U.S. military, ground, naval or air service during a war or in a campaign or expedition for which a campaign badge has been authorized, under the laws administered by the Department of Defense.

 A. Equal Employment Opportunity